Skip to main content

 Pregnancy

-Reblozyl may cause fertility problems in females.
+Reblozyl may also cause fertility problems in females.
 This could affect your ability to become pregnant.
 Talk to your healthcare provider if this is a concern for you.

 Breastfeeding

-How is Reblozyl given?
+How is Reblozyl administered?

 Your blood pressure will need to be checked often.

-Reblozyl Dosing information
+Dosing information

 What happens if I miss a dose?

+If you miss your Reblozyl injection, call your healthcare provider right away to reschedule your appointment.
 You should receive an injection as soon as you can, and then go back to your regular schedule.
 At least 3 weeks should pass between each injection.

-Reblozyl Package Insert
+Package Insert

 Review the Reblozyl Package Insert for more detailed information about this medicine.
 Discuss any medical questions you have with your doctor or other health care provider.
 This is not all the information you need to know about this medicine for safe and effective use, and it does not take the place of talking to your doctor about your treatment.

-What other drugs will affect Reblozyl?
+What other drugs will affect this medicine?

 Other drugs may affect Reblozyl, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.